What Makes You a High-Risk Driver?

 SR-22 Costs in 2025–2026

-The SR-22 filing itself costs only $25–$50 as a one-time administrative fee charged by your insurance company.
+The SR-22 filing itself costs only $15–$50 as a one-time administrative fee charged by your insurance company — and some specialized carriers like Dairyland charge no filing fee at all.
 However, the true cost comes from your high-risk insurance premiums.
-Because SR-22 filing is required, insurers already classify you as high-risk, resulting in premiums significantly above standard rates.
-National SR-22 premium costs currently range from $2,000 to $5,600 annually depending on violation type, state, and insurer.
+National SR-22 annual costs currently range from $2,000 to $4,500 for liability-only and $3,500 to $7,000+ for full coverage depending on violation type, state, and insurer, with renewal hikes of 8–18% projected in high-cost states heading into 2026.

 | Insurer | Monthly Liability | Monthly Full Coverage |